hotwax/oms-documentation/documents/learn-oms/business-process-models/inventorylifecycle.md

 <mark style="color:orange;">**Auto decrease ATP:**</mark> After the order is allocated to the most suitable store or warehouse, HotWax Commerce automatically reduces ATP at the chosen fulfillment location.

 Once the online orders are fulfilled, HotWax Commerce also automatically reduces the QOH of products.
-HotWax Commerce already has fulfillment updates for the orders fulfilled using the Store Fulfillment App.
+HotWax Commerce already has fulfillment updates for the orders fulfilled using the `Fulfillment App`.
 While, for orders fulfilled from warehouses, HotWax Commerce receives fulfillment updates from WMS or ERP and subsequently reduces the QOH for those products.

 This step ensures that the count for physical available inventory is accurately reflected at that specific location.